transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part1.md

 debugging the emulator itself.

 This is Part I in the series, which covers setting up the emulator, getting some game ROMs to run, and implementing the DMA and memory features of the VDP.
-Part II covers adding a graphical frontend to Moa, and then implementing a first attempt at generating video output.
-Part III will be about debugging the various problems in the VDP and CPU implementations to get a working emulator capable of playing games.
+[Part II](https://jabberwocky.ca/posts/2022-01-emulating_the_sega_genesis_part2.html) will cover adding a graphical frontend to Moa, and then implementing a first attempt at generating video output.
+[Part III](https://jabberwocky.ca/posts/2022-01-emulating_the_sega_genesis_part3.html) will be about debugging the various problems in the VDP and CPU implementations to get a working emulator capable of playing games.